canarybit/cc-docs/docs/tower.md

-# Orchestrate your confidential environments with CanaryBit Tower
+# Orchestrate TEEs with CanaryBit Tower

 [CanaryBit Tower](https://docs.confidentialcloud.io/architecture/#tower) is an **orchestration** tool to automate the deployment of Trusted Execution Environments (TEEs).